angelsanchez/js-capacity-test/README.md

 # Javascript Capacity Test

 Application designed to prove a javascript developer capacities.
-This application is part of the [Iris](http://thegameofcode.github.io/iris/) [examples](http://thegameofcode.github.io/iris/examples/todo-list/index.html).
-We have added new functionality to be implemented.
+We are using an application that is part of the [Iris](http://thegameofcode.github.io/iris/) [examples](http://thegameofcode.github.io/iris/examples/todo-list/index.html) and we have added new functionality to be implemented.

 ## Instructions